 Your decision to avail of home collection should be a fine calculated one in which you have a clear-cut refund plan in place.

 Owing to the high cost of Home Collection, it is important to use the home credit facility for a very short period.
 You should not borrow loans for more than a few periods.

 3. Do repay on time

 Being very small cash, the home collection offers the flexibility of weekly or fortnightly repayments.
 You should ensure that you repay on time.
-For the cost of rolling over the door to door are very high and it would also hurt your credit report beyond maintenance.
+The cost of rolling over the door to the door is very high and it would also hurt your credit report beyond maintenance.

 4. Prepay if possible